 5. Go nuts with the vending machines

-There’s plenty of vending machines that sell pretty quirky stuff in Tokyo, so if you spot one, seriously, just stop what you’re doing and go take a look!
+There’s plenty of vending machines that sell interesting stuff in Tokyo.
+So, if you spot one, just stop what you’re doing and take a look!

-The best (or worst, depends on you, really) vending machine in town, however, would be the one that dispenses natto (FYI, natto is basically fermented soybeans that’s pretty slimy and also pretty stinky for the unseasoned eater).
-This one definitely tops my list for being the most *ahem* interesting thing to have graced the insides of a vending machine.
+The best (or worst, depends on you, really) vending machine in town would be the one that dispenses natto.
+(FYI, natto is basically fermented soybeans that’s pretty slimy and stinky for the unseasoned eater).
+This one definitely tops my list for being the most *ahem* interesting thing to do in Tokyo.

 Address:3-25-1 Kitazawa, Setagaya-ku, Tokyo